Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 The experiment serves as the first computational validation beyond the theoretical verification stages.

 Rather than extending the theory, Application001 demonstrates the applicability of the completed framework.

+---

+## 5.2 Application 2: Large Integer Demonstration

+### Objective

+Application 2 evaluates the scalability of the completed IKERUSIKI mathematical framework on large integers.

+Unlike Application 1, which focuses on RSA-oriented structural reconstruction, this experiment evaluates computational behavior as the integer size increases.

+---

+### Experimental Configuration

+The experiment was performed using randomly generated integers with bit lengths of

+- 512 bits
+- 1024 bits
+- 2048 bits
+- 4096 bits

+For each integer, the following quantities were measured.

+- Candidate Count
+- Reduction Ratio
+- Reconstruction Consistency
+- Peak Memory Usage
+- Execution Time

+The mathematical framework remained identical to the framework established through Verification001–030.

+---

+### Experimental Results

+The framework successfully reconstructed structural candidates for every tested integer size.

+No modification of the mathematical formulation was required as the integer size increased.

+Execution time remained sufficiently small while memory consumption stayed nearly constant.

+These observations indicate that the proposed structural framework scales efficiently to large integers.

+---

+### Summary

+Application 2 demonstrates that IKERUSIKI Theory is not limited to small computational examples.

+The completed mathematical framework remains applicable to practical large integer computations up to at least 4096 bits.